 Tip 5: Pay Attention to Skills and Armor

 You will get cap stats or a lot of bonuses from set, skills, or enchantments on your armor.
-So, if you're going to have loads of spell penetration all the time, you might not want to put a ton of points into that for CP.
-So, be mindful of your gear and what it’s doing for you.
+Therefore, if you're going to have loads of spell penetration all the time, you might not want to put a ton of points into that for CP.
+Be mindful of your gear and what it’s doing for you.

 Tip 6: You Can Put CP Points in at Level 1